TsengPinRuei/JustCode/README.md

 2. Select a problem.
 3. Choose Java or Python3 if the problem supports both.
 4. Edit the starter code.
+5. Use `Reset` if you want to restore the starter template for the selected language.
-5. Use `Run` to run visible testcases or the current custom input.
+6. Use `Run` to run visible testcases or the current custom input.
-6. Use `Submit` to run visible and hidden testcases.
+7. Use `Submit` to run visible and hidden testcases.

 Only `Submit` can mark a problem as solved because `Run` does not use hidden testcases.
+Each accepted submit creates a solve record in `progress.json`; the stats panel uses those records to show timing and ranking for that problem.

 ### Custom Input